Bent (1997 film): Critical reception

 Bent has an overall approval rating of 74% on Rotten Tomatoes based on 23 reviews, with a weighted average of 6.4/10.
 The site's consensus reads: "Bent juggles heavy topics with style, though its heavy-handedness at times feels more like exploitation than exploration".

+Roger Ebert gave the film two out of four stars, criticizing the depiction of the relationship between Max and Horst as inauthentic and driven by film tropes, writing: "This [sex] scene works like the chase scene: It drops out of the drama to stand alone as entertainment–as eroticism.
+A better film would have found a way to absorb the sexuality into the underlying theme; both scenes are crowd-pleasers, and so is a closing sequence which seems staged more as a noble tableaux than as drama at all."

 The film grossed $496,059 in the United States and Canada and $46,697 in the United Kingdom.